rbpartC/stackai-challenge/README.md

 kubectl port-forward svc/temporal-ui 8080:8080
 `

-You can now run workflows directly on your computer !
+You can now run workflows directly on your computer on http://localhost:8080/